jonbnewman/mobx-store-provider/README.md

        }
        ```

+    1. `<Consumer />`

-    1. `Consumer` - You can alternatively use this to consume the store in your components.
+       You can alternatively use this to consume the store in your components.

        ```javascript
        import StoreProvider from "mobx-store-provider";